OpenCyphal/pycyphal/docs/pages/architecture.rst

-The reader should understand the basics of UAVCAN and be familiar with `asynchronous programming in Python <https://docs.python.org/3/library/asyncio.html>`_ to understand this documentation.
+The reader should understand the basics of UAVCAN and be familiar with `asynchronous programming in Python <https://docs.python.org/3/library/asyncio.html>`_ to read this documentation.

 The library consists of several loosely coupled submodules, each implementing a well-segregated part of the protocol:

-- :mod:`pyuavcan.dsdl` -- DSDL language support: transcompilation (code generation) and object serialization.
+- :mod:`pyuavcan.dsdl` --- DSDL language support: transcompilation (code generation) and object serialization.
   This module is a thin wrapper over `Nunavut <https://github.com/UAVCAN/nunavut/>`_.

-- :mod:`pyuavcan.transport` -- the abstract UAVCAN transport layer model and several concrete transport implementations (UAVCAN/CAN, UAVCAN/UDP, UAVCAN/serial, etc.).
+- :mod:`pyuavcan.transport` --- the abstract UAVCAN transport layer model and several concrete transport implementations (UAVCAN/CAN, UAVCAN/UDP, UAVCAN/serial, etc.).
   This submodule exposes a relatively low-level API where data is represented as serialized blocks of bytes.
   Users may build custom concrete transports based on this module as well.
   *Typical applications are not expected to use this API directly.*

-- :mod:`pyuavcan.presentation` -- this layer binds the transport layer together with DSDL serialization logic, providing a high-level object-oriented API.
+- :mod:`pyuavcan.presentation` --- this layer binds the transport layer together with DSDL serialization logic, providing a higher-level object-oriented API.
-  At this layer, data is represented as instances of well-structured Python classes auto-generated from their DSDL source definitions.
+  At this layer, data is represented as instances of auto-generated Python classes (code generation is managed by :mod:`pyuavcan.dsdl`).
   *Typical applications are not expected to use this API directly.*

-- :mod:`pyuavcan.application` -- this is the top-level API provided by this library that applications should rely on.
+- :mod:`pyuavcan.application` --- the top-level API for the application.
   The factory :func:`pyuavcan.application.make_node` is the main entry point of the library.

-- :mod:`pyuavcan.util` -- this is just a loosely organized collection of various utility functions and classes that are used across the library.
+- :mod:`pyuavcan.util` --- a loosely organized collection of various utility functions and classes that are used across the library.
 User applications may benefit from them also.
-  Every other submodule depends on this one.

 .. note::
    In order to use this library the user should at least skim through the API docs for